ejalfonzo/GroupFinder/Documents/Master Project Development Plan.md

 Requirements:
 - User Requirements (The following are things the user can do with or in the app):
   - Able to create an account and log into the site.
+(Core)
   - Able to reset their password.
+(Core)
   - Able to edit their profile.
+(Core)
   - Able to delete their account from the system.
+(Core)
   - Able to post to their timeline.
+(Core)
   - Able to search for a user, group or business by name or category.
+(Core)
   - Able to add a user they know as a friend.
+(Core)
   - Able to remove a friend from their friend's list.
+(Core)
   - Able to define categories and set friends into them.
+(Core)
   - Able to create a group.
+(Core)
   - Able to edit a group's information.
+(Core)
   - Able to delete a group.
+(Core)
   - Able to create an event.
+(Core)
   - Able to edit an event's information.
+(Core)
   - Able to delete an event.
+(Core)
+  - Able to invite friends to an event.
+(Desired)
+  - Able to invite followers to an event (business).
+(Desired)
-  - Able to invite friends, groups or followers(business) to an event.
+  - Able to invite a group to an event.
+(Desired)
   - Able to create a business profile.
+(Core)
   - Able to edit a business profile.
+(Core)
   - Able to delete a business profile.
+(Core)
   - Able to join a group.
+(Core)
   - Able to leave a group.
+(Core)
+  - Able to invite friends to join a group.
+(Desired)
   - Able to post to a group's timeline (if they are a member of this group).
+(Core)
   - Able to join an event.
+(Core)
   - Able to leave an event.
+(Core)
   - Able to read an event's timeline (if they have joined this event).
+(Core)
   - Able to follow a business' profile.
+(Core)
   - Able to un-follow a business' profile.
+(Core)
+  - Able to accept or deny friends requests.
+(Desired)
+  - Able to accept or deny users joining a group.
+(Optional)
+  - Able to acceopt or deny users joining an event.
+(Optional)
+  - Able to email everyone who has joined an event.
+(Optional)
+  - Able to email all followers of an business.
+(Optional)
+  - Able to email all friends.
+(Optional)
+  - Able to specify a location for an event or business using google maps or similar technology.
+(Optional)
+  - Able to add events to google calendar or similar technology.
+(Optional)
+  - Able to see events that user has joined in a calendar plugin.
+(Desired)
+  - Recieves events or groups of similar interests as suggestions.
+(Optional)
+  - Able to edit a post they have created.
+(Desired)
+  - Able to reply to posts.
+(Desired)

 - System Requirements (The following are things the app will do on its own either automatically or via prompts from the user depending on the specific case):
   - Will send email notifications to reset a user's password.
+(Core)
   - Will send periodical emails (daily, weekly, monthly...etc.) to users to let them know of posts to their timeline, posts by businesses they follow, and events happening in the near future.
+(Core)
   - Will send immediate emails to notify users of posts to their timeline of events happening in the very near future.
+(Desired)
   - Will allow users to opt out of recieving immediate emails.
+(Desired)
+  - Will filter out mispelled or unused categories, and replace them with the proper or closest matches.
+(Optional)

 The Project will be split into protoype phases that will coincide with the Sprints mentioned in the ICOM5016F15-ClassProject1 documenation, as such they will be named the same.
 (Phase 1 = Sprint 1, Phase 2 = Sprint 2... etc.) Each phase completion will also be a milestone, but in addition, completing sets of related requirements will also accomplish a milestone.
 As such the following are a list of high-level milestones for this project: